Parashat VaYigash- You Are Alive, But Are You Living?

-The Midrash notes the manner in which Yaakov responds to Pharaoh formulates an amazing calculation.
+What a random question to ask.
+Yet, the Midrash notes the manner in which Yaakov responds to Paroh formulates an amazing calculation.
 Yaakov lived to the age of 147 while his father lived until the age of 180.
 This is a difference of 33 years.
 The Midrash explains that Yaakov lost 33 years of his life due to the 33 words that were used as he cursed his life's struggles.

 Wow, that's harsh.
 Imagine what would be if we were held accountable for every word we complained about our lives.
 HaShem Yerahem….

 In order to understand the Midrash one must understand HaRamban (Nachmanides) on rules of diplomacy: World leaders do not normally greet each other with ordinary questions such as, "How old are you?"
 I am sure President Obama does not question Queen Elizabeth of her age when they get the chance to speak, (she may be too old to remember her age anyway).
 Yet that is the only conversation the Torah records about Yaakov's encounter with Paroh The Ramban explains that Yaakov looked so aged and distraught that Pharaoh could not comprehend this.
 He therefore was hinting as to why there is a discrepancy between Yaakov's appearance and his actual age.
 And Yaakov explained why.